bruvellu/terebratalia-wnts/wnt.md

 bilateral domain of *sfrp1/2/5* expression in the mesoderm of the mantle lobe (@fig:antagonists).

+The *dickkopf* (*dkk*) are secreted glycoproteins that antagonize Wnt signaling by inhibiting the *lrp5/6* co-receptors [@Niehrs2006-kf; @Cruciat2013-zs].
+They contain two cystein-rich domains which can be divided into two subfamilies, *dkk1/2/4* and *dkk3* [@Niehrs2006-kf].
+In *T. transversa*, we identified a single *dkk* ortholog.
+It groups with a previously unidentified *dkk* subfamily that differs from the dkk1/2/4 and dkk3 subfamilies, and named hereafter as *dkk5* (@fig:dkk-tree).
+The expression of *T. transversa* *dkk5* is upregulated at the late blastula stage and downregulated in the juvenile stages (@fig:profiling).
+Spatially, the expression is confined to an apical ectodermal domains, similar to *sfrp1/2/5* (@fig:antagonists).

 The wnt inhibitory factor (*wif*) is another protein that inhibits Wnt activity by direct binding to Wnt proteins [@Hsieh1999-rt].
 The protein has five EGF repeats and a typical unique *wif* domain which is shared with RYK receptor